bradyjcamp/CAPS-QUIZ/README.md

 - Then enter `npm i`
 - Should install the following **dependencies**:
   - dotenv
-  - express
   - jest
-  - nodemon
-  - supertest
-  - sequelize
-  - sequelizeCLI
-  - sqlite3
-  - base64
+  - socket.io
-  - bCrypt
+  - socket cli

 ## Running the app